 Before you dive into applying for new business equipment financing, though, it’s crucial to get to know the subject a bit and explore your best options for equipment financing for startup businesses.

 When we talk about equipment loans for startup businesses, we’re really referring to a type of small business loan product called equipment financing.
-Also called an equipment loan because of its purpose, equipment financing is a secured funding option for business that need capital specifically to invest in equipment.
+This type of secured funding is an ideal option for new businesses that need capital specifically to invest in equipment.

 With equipment financing, a lender will typically advance you up to 100% of the cost price of a specific piece or pieces of equipment.
 So, here, you’re applying to finance a very specific purchase.
 You’ll get a quote in advance that either you or a loan specialist with whom you’re working will submit to the lender.
 That’ll be part of your approval process along with your other financial documentation.

-That’s why equipment loans for startup businesses, a form of self-secured funding, is one of the very best funding options for new businesses that need access to capital.
+That’s why equipment loans for start a business, a form of self-secured funding, is one of the very best funding options for new businesses that need access to capital.

 →Too Long; Didn’t Read (TL;DR): Equipment loans are loans specifically for buying equipment that will, in turn, act as collateral for the very loan used to buy it.
 That makes these accessible, and a good choice for new businesses.

 Equipment financing for startups is a great fit for new business operations.
-If approved, equipment loans provide the ability for startup businesses to get the gear they’re looking for at a price that doesn’t bury them.
-Or, realistically, get what they need at all.
-We’re sure you know that it’s often difficult to get small business funding as a startup.
+If approved, equipment loans for startups provide the ability to get the gear you’re looking for at a price that won’t bury your startup business.
+Or, realistically, get what you need at all We’re sure you know that it’s often difficult to get small business funding as a startup.

-Frankly, nearly everything about equipment financing lines up with startup business needs.
+Frankly, nearly everything about new business equipment financing lines up with startup business needs.
 But there are three main pillars to what makes equipment loans for startup businesses work so well: